-Discover the most famous, beautiful and challenging paintings in the world at the National Gallery.
-Led by Gallery experts, private tours last one hour and explore four or five key paintings from the collection.
+Encounter the most famous, beautiful and challenging paintings in the world at the National Gallery on a tour tailor made to your requirements.
+Let our Gallery experts enthrall and enlighten you as you explore key paintings from the collection.
 See inspiring art by artists such as Leonardo da Vinci, Michelangelo, Titian, Holbein, Velázquez, Rembrandt, Turner, Monet and Van Gogh.

 Choose from the following themes or contact us to discuss a bespoke theme: